pinkelephant4/Password-Generator/README.md

 ## Overview

-This Python script provides a flexible password generator with two main functionalities: generating XKCD-style passwords and traditional passwords.
+This Python script provides a flexible password generator with two main functionalities: <br>
+[1] generating XKCD-style passwords inspired from [this](https://xkcd.com/936/) comic and <br>
+[2] traditional passwords. <br>
 Users can choose the type of password, customize its length, and include various elements such as digits, special characters, and capital letters.

 ## Features